PTUA logo

 Cardinia Shire agrees, and last week named duplication of the road number one in a list of 10 issues to lobby candidates for next year’s State elections.

----"Traders in bypass push", Pakenham Cardinia Leader, 28 September 2005
+—“Traders in bypass push”, Pakenham Cardinia Leader, 28 September 2005

 The need [for upgrades] is already apparent with roads such as Kooweerup Road experiencing significant traffic growth and deterioration since the completion of Pakenham Bypass.

----Brian Negus (RACV), Berwick & District Journal, 15 September 2008
+—Brian Negus (RACV), Berwick & District Journal, 15 September 2008

 Deer Park resident and former Sunshine Mayor Bernard Reilly....said the Deer Park bypass would not make a significant difference to Deer Park’s traffic problem because not everyone would use it.
 For those who did use the bypass, it would just push the traffic further back up the Ring Road, he said.

----Blast at ‘empty’ transport claim, Brimbank Leader, 25 April 2006
+—“Blast at ‘empty’ transport claim”, Brimbank Leader, 25 April 2006

 NEW suburbs may be created as commuters rush to be near Geelong’s ring road, real estate agents said yesterday.
 Herne Hill, Lovely Banks, Wandana Heights, Queens Park and even Bannockburn will become Geelong’s new boom areas, with the road putting them within an hour of Melbourne.
 Agent Robert Creece said the boom would be so big that areas would be renamed as houses sprung up....

 Hocking Stuart principal Marcus Falconer said the road would create a new property boom for Geelong.
-It is just going to go through the roof, Mr Falconer said.
-It will quite quickly link Geelong to Melbourne, it will be a lot closer to the CBD and people will consider Geelong as an alternative place to live.
-Mr Falconer said travel times from southern Geelong to Melbourne CBD would become comparable to those from Melbourne’s far eastern and northern suburbs....
+“It is just going to go through the roof”, Mr Falconer said.
+“It will quite quickly link Geelong to Melbourne, it will be a lot closer to the CBD and people will consider Geelong as an alternative place to live”.
+Mr Falconer said travel times from southern Geelong to Melbourne CBD would become comparable to those from Melbourne’s far eastern and northern suburbs….

 Hayden Real Estate Grovedale sales manager Tim Darcy said it would enhance real estate activity in areas close to the road.

----Geelong Advertiser, 9 June 2004
+Geelong Advertiser, 9 June 2004

-Last but not least, the same story is even now playing out in Melbourne’s south with the $700 million Frankston ‘Bypass’.
-Again, this is not its original name - for years, it has appeared in the Melway as the Mornington Peninsula Freeway.
+Not long after, the same story played out in Melbourne’s south with the $1.3 billion Frankston ‘Bypass’ (originally claimed to cost $750 million).
+Again, this is not its original name—for years, it has appeared in the Melway as the Mornington Peninsula Freeway.
 As such, it was always planned as a radial commuter freeway to help extend urban sprawl to the Peninsula.
-And once again, local real estate agents have given the game away:
+Its retitling as ‘Peninsula Link’ is a little more honest—but again, this occurred only after the State Government committed to build the road.
+As in Geelong, local real estate agents already gave the game away years ago:

 Mt Martha real estate agent Jim Arvanitakis expects the bypass to make the Peninsula more attractive to home buyers.
 The Harcourts director, who has worked in Mt Martha for seven years, said the reduced travel time to the CBD would continue to push the region’s credentials as a place to call home...

-For years the Mornington Peninsula has been seen as a place for the holiday house, Mr Arvanitakis said.
-But this will encourage people to think of the area not just as a holiday destination.
-The more people who consider the peninsula as a place for residence, the more pressure there will be on prices, so they can only go up.
+“But this will encourage people to think of the area not just as a holiday destination.
+The more people who consider the peninsula as a place for residence, the more pressure there will be on prices, so they can only go up.”

----Residents’ thumbs up for Frankston bypass, Herald Sun, 17 October 2008
+—“Residents’ thumbs up for Frankston bypass”, Herald Sun, 17 October 2008

 The conclusion is clear.
 So called ‘bypass’ roads are never intended simply to shift existing traffic out of congested areas.
 Like all freeways, they are there to create new traffic, and to maintain the level of congestion rather than reduce it.
 After they are built, all these ‘bypass’ roads function as the radial commuter freeways they always were.
-All of them fulfil their unstated objective of extending urban sprawl, and undermining the already inadequate public transport that exists (and which could have been improved for a fraction of the cost of the ‘bypass’).
+All of them fulfil their unstated objective of extending suburban sprawl, and undermining the already inadequate public transport that exists (and which could have been improved for a fraction of the cost of the ‘bypass’).